Abe to declare state of emergency covering big cities such as Tokyo and Osaka | The Japan Times

 It is “just a matter of time” before Abe declares a state of emergency, a government source said earlier, citing the growing number of infections in Tokyo.

-Kato told reporters after Sunday’s meeting, held at the Prime Minister’s Office, that the participants discussed the current coronavirus situation.
+On Sunday, Abe met with health minister Katsunobu Kato, economic revitalization minister Yasutoshi Nishimura and Chief Cabinet Secretary Yoshihide Suga.
+Kato told reporters after the meeting, held at the Prime Minister’s Office, that the participants had discussed the current coronavirus situation.

 Nishimura said that the situation in Tokyo, as well as that of other areas nationwide, were discussed.